 Does Opus 4.8 replace Opus 4.7, or do both remain available?

-Anthropic has not announced a deprecation timeline for Opus 4.7 as of the May 28, 2026 release.
-Both model IDs may be callable via the API simultaneously.
-Teams should check the models overview page for current availability.2
+Anthropic has not announced a deprecation timeline for Opus 4.7.
+Both model IDs remain callable via the API.
+Opus 4.1 retires August 5, 2026; Opus 4.7, 4.6, and 4.5 remain listed as active legacy models.
+Teams should check the models overview page for current status.2

 Is there a published SWE-bench Verified figure for Opus 4.8?